Muskegon, Michigan: Rail

-The Michigan Shore Railway, provides freight rail service for many of Muskegon's industries.
-Rail passenger services ended in 1971 with the advent of Amtrak; the Chesapeake and Ohio Railroad’s routes in Michigan were not included in the initial Amtrak system.
-The nearest passenger rail available is via Amtrak in nearby Holland or Grand Rapids.
+The Michigan Shore Railway provides freight rail service for many of Muskegon's industries.
+Passenger rail services ended in 1971 with the advent of Amtrak; the Chesapeake and Ohio Railroad’s routes in Michigan were not included in the initial Amtrak system.
+The nearest passenger rail available is via Amtrak in nearby Holland, or Grand Rapids.
 Until 1971, the Chesapeake & Ohio Railway (successor to the Pere Marquette Railway) operated day and night trains from Union Station to Holland and Chicago.
 The C&O became a unit of Chessie System in 1973 and subsequently CSX Transportation in 1987.
 CSX leased their Muskegon area lines to MS in 2005.
 The Grand Trunk Western and the Pennsylvania Railroad had earlier operated passenger trains out of another Muskegon station to various points in Michigan.

 Ferries

 In 1937, the Grand Trunk Western began operating ferries that met up with train and carried passengers and automobiles across Lake Michigan to Milwaukee.
 Earlier, the GTW had operated the ferries out of Grand Haven.
 The GTW stopped operating the ferries in 1978.
 The last remaining ferries across the lake would be the ones launching from Ludington, Michigan until the Lake Express first came into service on June 1, 2004.